-- Describe a person-centered & strength-based approach. - Discuss common behavior change theories used in supporting diabetes self-management.
+- Describe a person-centered & strength-based approach. - Discuss common behavior change theories used in supporting diabetes self-management. - List the components of a personcentered interview and motivational interviewing.

 Diabetes Care and Education Specialist (CDCES) Definition

 "A compassionate teacher and expert who, as an integral member of the care team, provides collaborative, comprehensive, and personcentered care and education for people with diabetes"